Available Experiences

 A typical day will begin at 8:00 a.m. and end at 4:00 p.m., although some adjustments may be made depending on the rotation and other events available during your stay.

 The RHE also provides opportunities for students to meet with hospital administration and/or human resources to discuss their professional interests and future opportunities at their site.
-Two-week RHEs will include a formal exit interview with the site.

 Where will I be staying?